hyperfiddle/rcf/README.md

 Tests are always erased in cljs `:advanced` compilation mode.

-We explored fixing the startup problem with monkeypatches to clojure.core/load and the ClojureScript module loader.
-We determined the monkeypatch approach to be workable, but not worth deploying yet as the flag is good enough for now.

-The :test alias will generate clojure.test deftest vars for use in CI:
+The `:test` alias will generate clojure.test deftest vars for use in CI:

 ```bash
 % clj -M:test -e "(require 'example)(clojure.test/run-tests 'example)"